ShadowOne333/Metroid-Zero-Mission-Redux/README.md

 * Doors now have a flashy/pulsating light to them.
 * More accurate In-Game clock (a second each 60 frames instead of 64 frames)
 * Gravity Suit no longer protects from heat, you should have Varia for that feature.
+* Samus' Gravity Suit colour palette has been changed to better reflect her in-game images as well as to have a purple hue instead of pink, to closely match that of Super Metroid's Gravity Suit.
+This can be changed back to original with the "Original Gravity Suit" optional patch.
 * Zero Suit's pistol can now be charged, this replaces the pistol meter so that a full charge will be able to freeze the pirates now.
-This can be disabled to behave like in vanilla ZM via an optional patch.
+This can be disabled to behave like in vanilla ZM via the optional "Original Pistol Charge" patch.
+NOTE: The boss that relies on the pistol needs a fully charged shot to activate its orbs!
 * Firing a Charged shot now also fires a muzzle flare, like in Fusion.
 * Expanded Sound Test so all tracks in the game can be listened to (by kiliwily).
+* Samus will automatically climb any single or double blocks when running to improve the flow of movement (LedgeVault by kiliwily).
 * Bunch of new QoL stuff, courtesy of the "Fundamentals" hack, which puts together a lot of hacks gathered over the years for Zero Mission, some of which are:
 	- Tractor Beam, to draw items towards Samus when charging the beam
 	- Faster Item Grab